Where to Buy RTLSDR RTL2832U DVB-T Tuner Dongles

 The R820T RTL-SDR is currently the cheapest, most common, and most performing in terms of general sensitivity.
 The R820T has a frequency range of 24 – 1766 MHz.

 A reputable place to buy a R820T RTL-SDR dongle is at the Nooelec Amazon Store.
 Nooelec is good as they guarantee that their R820T dongles have an ESD protection diode, which some dongles from other sellers can lack.
-They also provide excellent installation support should you need it including 30 days of free phone tech support.
+They also provide excellent installation support by phone should you need it.
 These dongles are usually around $20.
 Click the link below to check the price.

 Take note of the uncommon Micro Coax (MCX) plug on these dongles.
 Check out the most commonly used MCX adapters further down the page.